 Veliki Tabor Castle

 Veliki Tabor is one of the best-preserved late medieval and Renaissance fortified cities of continental Croatia.
 Renovated in 2011, it allows its visitors to experience some of the most beautiful rooms of the Renaissance period.
 Built-in the second half of the 15th century, it is located on the western edge of the Croatian Zagorje.
 His history is mostly related to the Ratkaj family, but also numerous legends and stories that are part of this court.
 The most famous legend relates to the beautiful Veronika Desinić, who, due to forbidden love, remained walled in the knight’s lounge.
 The legend says that her cry can still be heard today from the walls of that historic building.
-Because you can’t visit Veliki Tabor due to current circumstances, you can enjoy a virtual walk at http://360vr.virtuabit.hr/dvor-veliki-tabor
+Enjoy a virtual walk at http://360vr.virtuabit.hr/dvor-veliki-tabor

 Trakošćan is a cultural property, and it is a protected historical site consisting of a castle, buildings adjacent to the castle, parks and a forest park with a lake.
 Today, the castle is one of the few buildings in Croatia with its heritage, historically closely related to the architectural framework and the life of its owners.